hariharansr2004/Java-Cheat-Sheet/README.md

 - A `.java` file must contain at least one class or interface declaration.
 A blank file will not be considered a valid Java program by the compiler.
 <br>

 ## Can We Perform Changes in Bytecode?
-What Are the Issues?
 Yes, you can make changes to bytecode manually, but it’s highly discouraged due to several issues.

 <br>